 It is 11:30 pm on a Friday night.
 I just came from a networking event, at a local hotel.
-The event went well, that is, the speakers were great and it was great to hear great entrepreneurial ideas.
+The event went well, that is, the speakers were great and it was great to hear great ideas and experiences.
 I managed to get a business card from one of the speakers, a lady who owns a travel company, another gentleman who invests in SMEs, the host, the guy seating next to me and a lady who does team building and outdoor activities.
 But do I feel great about that?
 No, I don’t.

-The thing is, all the reluctance to go, and all the rush to leave and all the hesitation to talk to a lot of people, come from introversion.
-Yes, I am an introvert.
-A few people may find this funny, my friends especially, because with them I am most talkative, but in crowds, I keep to myself.
 I read an amazing, well researched book called Quiet, The Power of Introverts, How to be an introvert in a world that can’t stop talking.
 This book explains all you want to know about introverts, and is a diagnostic one if you want to find out whether you are an introvert or not.
 I first discovered Susan Cain on a TED talk, an episode which I love and watch over and over.

 You see, introverts have a problem with small talk, they prefer to talk about real feelings, facts, tough topics, or just stay quiet.
 I have no problem with talking, but I dislike small talk, and pretending to be nice while I actually don’t feel nice.
 Introverts tend to be disconnected from the crowds.